Jonathan Matthew Smucker

 Research Interests

-political sociology, collective behavior, social psychology, political strategy, social movements, class, populism
+political sociology, social movements, collective behavior, social psychology, political strategy, sociology of religion, class, populism